CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Disc evolution model

-Our chemical model is thus based on the Case 2 scenario of \citet{Booth_2017}, however we included some additional species, updated some of the initial abundances and binding energies, and used prefactors in the desorption rates derived from experiments rather than the approximation of \citet{Hasegawa_1993}.
-The updated values for each species are listed in Tab.\,\ref{tab:species}.
+Our chemical model is thus based on the Case 2 scenario of \citet{Booth_2017}; however, we include some additional species, updated some of the initial abundances and binding energies, and used prefactors in the desorption rates derived from experiments rather than the approximation of \citet{Hasegawa_1993}.
+The updated values for each species are listed in Table\,\ref{tab:species}.

 For the most abundant ices central to this work such as \ce{H2O} and \ce{CO2}, we expect many monolayers to be present on dust grain and thus we take our binding energies from multilayer Temperature Programmed Desorption experiments (which all correspond to pure ices).
-Only once the ice depletes to the final monolayer(s) will the binding energies become affected by the substrate and begin to deviate, however this will have little effect for the majority of the ice budget.
-For consistency, the binding energies are used in conjunction with prefactors derived simultaneously which is important for correctly identifying the location of the snowline \citep{Minissale_2022}.
-These data are all taken from works included in Tables 2, 3 and 5 of the review by \citet{Minissale_2022} with full details given in the notes of Tab.\,\ref{tab:species}.
+Only once the ice depletes to the final monolayer(s) will the binding energies become affected by the substrate and begin to deviate; although this will have little effect for the majority of the ice budget.
+For consistency, the binding energies are used in conjunction with prefactors derived simultaneously which is important for correctly identifying the location of the snow line \citep{Minissale_2022}.
+These data are all taken from works included in Tables 2, 3, and 5 of the review by \citet{Minissale_2022} with full details given in the notes of Table\,\ref{tab:species}.